turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 - HDR<br/>
 These are using the HDR scene render targets, they happen before tone mapping.
 For example: Temporal AA, Motion blur, Depth of field
 - LDR<br/>
 These are running after tone mapping.
-For example: Color grading, FXAA, chromatic aberration
+For example: Color grading, FXAA, chromatic aberration.
+The last LDR post process result will be output to the back buffer in the `Compose()` function.
 - Other<br/>
 These are running in more specific locations, depending on the render path.
 For example: SSR, SSAO, cartoon outline

+The HDR and LDR post process chain are using the "ping-ponging" technique, which means when the first post process consumes texture1 and produces texture2, then the following post process will consume texture2 and produce texture1, until all post processes are rendered.

 ### RenderPath3D_Forward
 [[Header]](../WickedEngine/RenderPath3D_Forward.h) [[Cpp]](../WickedEngine/RenderPath3D_Forward.cpp)